 “That they were.”

-“That’s right, I remember that you stayed behind when I crossed onto the temple grounds.
-You told me that you couldn’t go in—but why is it that I could go in, but you couldn’t?”
+“That’s right, I remember that you stayed behind when I crossed onto the temple grounds—but why is it that I could go in and you couldn’t?”

-Goda pressed a hand into the dirt and climbed onward.
-“Let’s just say that I’m also unclean,” she told Kanna with a smirk, “but it’s the kind of uncleanliness that can’t be resolved with a splash of cold water.”
+Goda pressed a hand into the earth and climbed onward.
+“Let’s just say that I’m also unclean,” she told Kanna with a pained smile, “but it’s not the kind of dirt that can be cleansed with a splash of cold water.”

-Before long, they had reached the top of the hill and Kanna could see a small ring of green at the center of the summit.
+Before long, they had reached the top of the hill, and though the ground had turned rockier, Kanna could see a small ring of green at the center of the summit.
 In the middle of the weeds, there was a rusted well pump and nothing else.

-Her shoulders flexed tightly as she pulled the lever up, and when the handle would reach its peak, she’d drive hard back towards the ground, as if she were about to plunge her body into the earth.
+Goda’s shoulders flexed tightly as she pulled the lever up, and when the handle reached its peak, she drove it hard back towards the ground, as if she were about to plunge her body into the earth.
 She grunted softly with mild effort, a sound that seemed meant to coax the rush of water.
 She looked completely absorbed, completely blind to Kanna’s presence.

-The desert is making me delirious already, Kanna thought—but it was late wintertime and the weather had been mild, the first warmth of spring still waiting to arrive.
+The desert is making me delirious already, Kanna thought—but it was late wintertime and the weather had been cool, with the first warmth of spring yet to show itself.
 What bothered Kanna more was that her body seemed unable to make up its mind: Was she cold or was she hot?
 Maybe I did eat Death Flower and didn’t realize it.

 When the buckets were filled, Goda handed one to Kanna.
-Kanna nearly stumbled when she took on the burden and she had to grip the rope handle with both hands to keep from dropping it.
+Kanna nearly stumbled as she took on the burden and she had to grip the handle with both hands to keep from dropping it.

-“Don’t worry.”
-Goda said, picking her outer robes off the ground as she passed, draping them back over her own shoulders with a sweep of her arm.
+“Don’t worry,” Goda said as she passed, picking her outer robes off the ground where Kanna had left them, draping them back over her own shoulders with a sweep of her arm.
 “It’s a lot easier on the way down.”

 “Why are you giving this to me?”

-Goda smiled and turned and began trudging back down the hill, the overfull bucket in her left hand putting her slightly off balance.
-“To offer you some work.
+Goda smiled and trudged back down the hill, the overfull bucket in her left hand putting her only slightly off balance.
+“To give you some work.
 You’re a slave after all.”

 * * *

-Goda knocked the door hard with the side of her fist, enough that it made the whole thing shake.
+Goda knocked the door of the cabin with the side of her fist, hard enough that it made the whole thing shake.
 This seemed extremely rude to Kanna, but she said nothing, and she wondered if it was simply another one of the strange Middleland customs that she didn’t know about.

-“Always shake the dirt off your shoes before you go into any Middlelander’s house,” Goda had instructed her when they had been making their way back down the hill.
+“Always remove your shoes before you go into any Middlelander’s house,” Goda had instructed her when they had been making their way back down the hill.
 “Don’t point to any of her possessions directly with your finger.
 Don’t call her by her given name unless she tells you to.
 Most of all, don’t ask about her wife or her family—you probably don’t know how to ask correctly and you’ll end up offending her.”

 The way Goda had made it sound, they were already teetering on the edge of being rejected for a place to spend the night.
 All these extra rules had made Kanna feel a bit uneasy.
-She wasn’t looking forward to searching for another cave and waking up again with sand in her nostrils, so she tried to stand up as straight as she could when the door finally creaked open, but the weight of the full bucket made it hard.
+She wasn’t looking forward to searching for another cave and waking up again with sand in her nostrils, so she tried to look dignified by standing up as straight as she could, even with the full bucket weighing her down.

-Her efforts seemed to make no difference either way.
-As soon as the door had cracked slightly, it had slammed shut again in Goda’s face, as if it were attached to a counterweight.
+Still, her efforts made no difference.
+As soon as the door finally cracked open, it slammed shut again in Goda’s face, as if it were attached to a counterweight.
 The breeze that rushed out made Goda’s hair fly.

 Goda showed no sign of frustration—or even of surprise.
 She merely pounded on the wood exactly as she had before, with the same unfazed expression.
 After another series of insistent knocks, the door opened, but the crack was even smaller this time.
 Kanna could see a single eye peaking out at them.
 “Go away, Goda,” said a voice that seemed attached to the eye.